cgietzen/vigilant-disco/README.md

 A fictional agency site.

-Built to experiment with Gatsby, Sanity, CSS-in-JS.
+Built to experiment with Gatsby, Sanity, and Theme UI.

 Bootstrapped with the Gatsby starter blog and one of the Sanity starters.